LiteLDev/LeviLamina/docs/quickstart.md

 This project uses [lip](https://github.com/lippkg/lip).
 Go check them out if you don't have them locally installed.

+!!! tip
+    Not accustomed to using command-line tools?
+You can use [LipUI](https://github.com/lippkg/LipUI).

 ## Installing LeviLamina

 First, create a new directory for your Minecraft server and enter it: